 Are you addicted or just a player?

 If you are gambler and are still gambling, what can a casino do to help you and what is the best thing for them to do?
 This is a complicated issue as it comes down to the argument of revenues vs. social responsibility.
 If a casino promotes responsible gambling are they are hypocrite or are they just running their business properly and for the good of their patrons and their community?
 Casinos can employ and give a job to thousands of people, help the economy and naturally, provide ample excitement, entertainment, pleasure and fun to their “healthy” customers.
 Unfortunately, for some gambling gets out of hand and this is where the issue of self-exclusion and responsible gambling comes in.
 One main issue is that it can be extremely difficult to tell who is in trouble in regards to gambling.
 A gambler from outward appearances looks like a regular person and can come from any background including holding a college or university degree, having a family, or working full or part time.
 Gambling addiction can happen to anyone and this makes figuring out who needs help complicated.
 For example, how can the casino manager know when he or she should approach someone?
 One possibility is if a person frequents the casino often.
 However, this leads to many questions such as is the person addicted, can they afford to gamble this often and is their gambling affecting other areas of their life like work and relationships with family and friends.
-Should the manager to be trying to figure this out or should the information about organizations such as Gambler’s Anonymous and self-exclusion from casinos just be provided in pamphlet or poster form and the rest be left up to the individual if they use it or not?
+Should the manager to be trying to figure this out or should the information about organizations such as Gambler’s Anonymous and self-ban from casinos just be provided in pamphlet or poster form and the rest be left up to the individual if they use it or not?
 Each casino will have its separate policies on what should be done regarding their promotion of responsible gambling and the possibility for self-exclusion.
 It is a delicate balance which must be met because no one wants to create a scene or insult someone either because they might come to the casino more often than other people.
 Perhaps they have budgeted their gambling ventures into their lifestyle as part of entertainment expenses but maybe they could use help to.

 There are many opinions when it comes to gambling.
 There are those who believe it to be a form of entertainment and partake in it from time to time, usually in a responsible way.
 Some people believe that gambling is a sin.
 Often this believe comes from a religious view.
 It is important to know that not all gambling offered is legal.
 If you plan to partake in it, you should be aware of how you’re going about it and where you’re doing it.
 Lottery gaming organizations and renowned casinos are most often legitimate businesses which pay tax to the government and operate within the laws of their region.
 However, you might also find that there are some underground gambling establishments which aren’t nearly as reputable.
 These establishments are ones that you should avoid for both safety and economic reasons.
 You have probably heard of people having trouble with loan sharks where they get themselves in so deep with debt that they keep gambling to try and win it big which often leads to even bigger problems.
 Loan sharks are more apt to be found around shady establishments.
 If you go to a reputable establishment, you have a better chance of being able to keep yourself in check, either by only bringing a certain amount of money with you or by asking the casino to cut you off after you’ve purchased a certain number of chips.